 When not onsite with clients, I work out of Civic Hall, a community of people who use technology to "enable engagement or participation of the public for stronger development, enhancing citizen communications, improving government infrastructure, and generally improving the public good."

-I'm the proud founder of the Jackson Heights Dads Social Beverage Club.
+I'm the proud founder of the Jackson Heights Dads Social Beverage Club an effort to weave a just a little more social connectivity in my neighborhood.

 Enough about me.
 How about you?
 What are you working on?
 How can I help?